nkiyohara/nsf-neurips2025/tools/manim/README.md

 such as TeX Live with the packages installed in the CI workflow.
 If `pkg-config` cannot locate `pangocairo`, export `PKG_CONFIG_PATH=/usr/lib/x86_64-linux-gnu/pkgconfig:/usr/lib/pkgconfig:/usr/share/pkgconfig` before running the render script.

+Text elements use the Inter font family.
+On Linux the CI workflows install the `fonts-inter` package; on macOS install Inter from https://rsms.me/inter/ (or via Homebrew `brew install --cask font-inter`) so local renders match CI output.